The Car Connection Cadillac CT5 Overview

 Taking cues from the Cadillac Escala concept shown in 2016 at Pebble Beach, the Cadillac CT5 strikes out in a new stylistic direction for the automaker.
 Gone are the jagged lines of Cadillac's Art & Science motif that draped over the CT5's predecessor, the CTS, replaced by hewn shoulders and sharper lines on its new car.
 The CT5's headlights are vertically oriented and bookend a wide horizontal grille, while chiseled lines along the hood and body break up some of the wide expanses of metal.
 The shape changes as well.
 While the CTS was a traditional three-box sedan, the CT5 takes on a fastback shape but it's still a sedan, not a hatchback.

-The CT5 is initially available with a choice of two turbocharged engines: a 2.0-liter turbo-4 and a 3.0-liter turbo-6 that comes in two states of tune.
+The CT5 was initially available with a choice of two turbocharged engines: a 2.0-liter turbo-4 and a 3.0-liter turbo-6 that comes in two states of tune.
 Both are paired exclusively to a 10-speed automatic transmission and can drive the rear or all four wheels, when optionally equipped.
-The turbo-4 makes 237 horsepower and 258 pound-feet of torque, while the turbo-V-6 ups the output to 335-hp in the Premium Luxury model and 360 hp in the CT5-V. The CT5-V can hit 60 mph from a stop in 4.6 seconds, while the turbo-4 gets up to 26 mpg in combined city and highway driving.
+The turbo-4 makes 237 hp and 258 lb-ft of torque, while the turbo-V-6 ups the output to 335 hp in the Premium Luxury model and 360 hp in the CT5-V. The CT5-V can hit 60 mph from a stop in 4.6 seconds, while the turbo-4 gets up to 26 mpg in combined city and highway driving.

 The CT5's Alpha platform carries over mostly unchanged from the CTS.
 That's a good thing because the car's stiff structure and well-conceived suspension give it sport sedan moves that meet or beat anything in the class.
 The available magnetic dampers also do an excellent job of balancing handling with a comfortable ride.